jkulawik/blog/_drafts/discord-alternative.md

 However, the lack of proper text channels beyond group chats is something I cannot gloss over.
 For now, I can only cross my thumbs that the TS devs will implement them someday.

-Now, to do away with a few notable centralized apps.

-**Revolt** - while it offers self-hosting, the data policies and monetization plans make using their main service very acceptable.
+**Revolt** - while it offers self-hosting (non-federated, sadly), the data policies and monetization plans make using their centralized service very acceptable.
-At the same time, these things are not set in stone.
+At the same time, these things are not set in stone, so Matrix still has an upper hand here.
-Regardless, the app is not very mature yet and the lack of voice calls is a major drawback.
+Regardless, the app is not very mature yet and the lack of voice calls is a major drawback (not sure why they haven't just integrated Jitsi).
-I will definitely be watching Revolt's development though, as it has big potential, and would be willing to use it in the future.
+I will definitely be watching Revolt's development though, as it has big potential, and I would be willing to use it in the future.

-**Guilded** - feature-wise it fits like a glove and even surpasses Discord, but when it comes to my other goals it is not looking good;
-It's not future-proof and has mediocre privacy (reminder that Guilded sells your data).
-Considering its accessibility and features though, it is the most likely app to be adapted by regular users (non-techies).

 This leaves us with... **Zulip**?
 As things are, it has remarkably few drawbacks;
 Given my good experience with Jitsi for conferencing, I'd be willing to give it a shot, but the corporate feel is kinda meh.
-Definitely the least corporate BOA though.
+Definitely the least greedy BOA though.

 So... what's the verdict?
-I don't think there can even be one.
+I don't think there can even be one, not while every good alternative has some glaring flaw.

+In the meanwhile, Zulip seems like a decent pick for the moment with its balance of features and free-ness, but it is not nearly enticing enough to leave Discord without them massively screwing something up.

+If had to pick a hybrid approach,
+I'd probably go with Cinny for texting and do video calls on Jitsi at the moment.
+If Cinny implemented Jitsi integration, I'd be willing to commit to it;
+in fact I'd probably even prefer it to Revolt.

-As it stands though, Discord is here to stay, and I won't be trying to convince my friends to jump to Element, TeamSpeak or Revolt until one of these apps catches up with its feature offering.
+As it stands though, Discord is here to stay, and I won't be trying to convince my friends to jump to Cinny, Element, TeamSpeak or Revolt until one of these apps catches up with its feature offering.